Evel Pie: History

+Evel Pie was conceived and created by Branden Powers, who collaborated with Kelly Knievel, Evel Knievel’s son, to develop the restaurant.
+The venue was developed in partnership with hospitality group High Horse Entertainment.
+It opened in 2016.

 Cuisine and beverages

 Evel Pie serves New York-style pizza.
-The menu includes classic cheese and pepperoni pizzas, and speciality pies, including "Balls to the Wall" made with meatballs and gravy, a pizza with rattlesnake jalapeńo sausage, and Hog Heaven, a pizza with barbecue sauce, smoked mozzarella, fontina, pulled pork, bacon, and red onions.
+The menu includes classic cheese and pepperoni pizzas, as well as specialty pizzas including "Balls to the Wall" made with meatballs and gravy, a pizza with rattlesnake jalapeńo sausage, and Hog Heaven, a pizza with barbecue sauce, smoked mozzarella, fontina, pulled pork, bacon, and red onions.
 There is also a white pizza, without tomato sauce, named after Barry White.
-The restaurant also offers housemade meatballs topped with tomato sauce.
+The restaurant also offers house-made meatballs topped with tomato sauce.
 In 2019, Evel Pie introduced a chapulines (grasshopper) pizza named "The Canyon Hopper."
 The pizza was created after countless grasshoppers swarmed Las Vegas, triggering the weather radar to report it as a storm.

 The restaurant has a full bar and serves inexpensive beer, including Schiltz and Hamm's.